vandanpatelgithub/AppleMusicTopAlbums/README.md

 This iOS Application fetches top 30 albums from the Apple Music & it provides offline capabilities using Core Data.

-It it built using MVVM architecture.
+It is built using MVVM architecture.
 It included really fluid animations & unit tests.